Home Inspection Checklist

 While a home inspection is a critical step of the home buying and selling process, each one is different.

 This home inspection checklist is a guide to help you prepare to sell or buy a home and avoid major issues.
-The last thing you want is to have problems after buying a home and have to spend thousands of dollars on repairs.
+The last thing you want is to have problems after buying a home and spend thousands of dollars on repairs.

 We recommend printing this list ahead of your inspection as a guide to asking the right questions.

-Use this checklist as a general guide or use a checklist app for what is reviewed during a home inspection.
+Use this checklist as a general guide, or use a checklist app for what is reviewed during a home inspection.
 Remember, only a licensed professional can provide an official home inspection.
 This list reflects the key areas of an inspection but is not all-encompassing.